 As we move forward, functional assays should be able to face a significant increase in the number of genes and variants to be analyzed for clinical use.
 The number of alleles for genes predisposing to breast and ovarian cancer is expected to be very large.
 BRCA1 and BRCA2 have 7,898 and 10,422 unique alleles documented (Table 1; BRCA Exchange: http://brcaexchange.org/) and other HBOC genes are expected to significantly add to the number of predisposing alleles.
 In addition, recent systematic germline sequencing efforts of breast and ovarian cancer cases are expected to reveal additional genes and variants associated with risk.

 To face the rapid increase in variants, high throughput functional assays that can generate and analyze large numbers of variants have been developed for BRCA1 [9 10].
 Initially these consisted of the large scale generation and analysis of ectopically expressed cDNA constructs.
 Recent development of CRISPR-assisted gene targeting has now also allowed saturated mutagenesis at endogenous loci, exemplified by high-troughput mutagenesis of the BRCA1 RING and BRCT domains in haploid cells [9 10].
-Likewise, assays based on human primary cells from carriers may also be used to capture more subtle functional defects that depend on the carrier’s genetic background[43].
+Likewise, assays based on human primary cells from carriers may also be used to capture more subtle functional defects that depend on the carrier’s genetic background, but may be less amenable to high throughput approaches [43].
 Such high-throughput approaches can provide catalogues of potentially pathogenic variants that can aid in their interpretation of newly observed VUS.
 CRISPR-assisted gene targeting is also expected to accelerated the pace at which mouse models can be generated [67 68].

 The path to clinical implementation will necessarily involve the inclusion of clinically calibrated functional data into comprehensive multifactorial statistical models.
 Functional assays are specialized tests that most diagnostic testing laboratories are currently not able to provide.
 In the US, results from such tests cannot be directly used for clinical decisions unless they are conducted under Clinical Laboratory Improvement Amendments (CLIA) guidelines.
 However, if data have been validated (i.e. evaluated for a comprehensive series of performance metrics such as sensitivity, specificity, accuracy, precision, repeatability, and robustness), functional assays reported from research labs can be used as evidence for clinical annotation [7].
 It is important to consider that mistakes may occur in the processing of a sample in the absence of standard operating procedures.
 Those mistakes include clerical mistakes in reports (e.g. reporting pathogenic when it should be non-pathogenic), sample swapping, errors in measurements due to lack of equipment calibration or improper staff training.
 Thus, evidence from functional studies performed in a research setting must be carefully verified to determine data quality, reliability and the degree of confidence in the results.
 In the context of risk assessment, we caution against the use of functional data as the sole source of information for clinical recommendations.
 Despite these challenges, the value of functional assessment of variants to improve cancer care, based on international and multidisciplinary collaborations, is expected to be high and therefore we envisage the clinical implementation of functional assays for classification of VUS to proceed at an accelerated pace.